Death of Salvador Allende: Official version

-At approximately 1:50 p.m. local time, Allende ordered the defenders of the La Moneda Palace to surrender.
+At approximately 1:50 p.m. local time, Allende ordered the defenders of La Moneda to surrender.
 The defenders then formed a line from the second floor, down the stairs and onto the Morande street door.
-The president went along this queue, from the ground floor up the stairs, shaking hands and thanking everyone personally for their support in that difficult moment.
-At the end of the queue, Allende turned toward the Independence salon, located in the north-east side of the Palace's second floor.
+Allende went along this queue, shaking hands and thanking everyone personally for their support.
+At the end of the queue, he turned toward the Independence salon, located in the north-east side of the Palace's second floor.

-At the same time, Patricio Guijón (a member of La Moneda's infirmary staff) himself decided to return upstairs to recover his gas-mask as a souvenir.
-He heard a noise, and opened the door of the Independence salon in time to see the president shoot himself with his AK-47.
-From the other side of the salon and through an open door, José Quiroga, Arsenio Poupin, a member of the cabinet, Enrique Huerta, a palace functionary, two detectives from the presidential security detail, and some GAPs (Presidential Security) were able to see the moment of death, or arrive a few seconds afterwards, attracted by the noise.
+At the same time, Patricio Guijón, a member of La Moneda's infirmary staff, decided to return upstairs to recover his gas-mask as a souvenir.
+He heard a noise, and opened the door of the Independence salon in time to see Allende shoot himself with his AK-47.
+From the other side of the salon and through an open door, José Quiroga, Arsenio Poupin, a member of the cabinet, Enrique Huerta, a palace functionary, two detectives from the presidential security detail, and some presidential security personnel also saw Allende's death, or arrived a few seconds afterwards, attracted by the noise.